Apify Actor Discoverability & SEO Audit avatar

 Apify Discoverability Audit

-The audit reads what an agent's MCP client would read — the Store row, the latest build's input schema and README — and grades it against the same rubric the writer (the apify-actor-copy skill) uses.
-The deterministic checks are the value; the LLM only writes the suggestion prose.
+The audit reads what an agent's MCP client would read — the Store row, the latest build's input schema and README — and grades it against the same rubric the writer (the apify-actor-copy skill) uses, then probes the live agent-facing Actor search to see whether the Actor actually surfaces.
+Most checks are deterministic; the LLM writes the suggestion prose and generates the retrieval probe's intent keywords (it never sets a verdict).

 Input